-Get your gardening gloves and shovel out, it’s time to plant early Spring vegetables!
-Onion sets and seed potatoes are in-stock at all eight Russell Feed & Supply locations so start planning your garden now.
+Get your gardening gloves and shovel out, it’s time to plant early spring vegetables!
+Onion sets and seed potatoes arrive soon all eight Russell Feed & Supply locations so start planning your garden now.
 Other cold weather crops will arrive around the first or second week of February.
 Even though it’s cool outside, it’s the perfect time to plant cool weather cole crops.
 New to planting Cole Crops?
 Check out this article from the Texas AgriLife

 Extension office on easy gardening for cole crops.